credativ/storage-sync-ideas/benchmark/README.md

 In the descriptions of the test scenarios, `$HOST1` and `$HOST2` are used to refer to the two hosts used for benchmarking, `$SYNCDIR` refers to the directory that is synchronized between the two hosts, and `$SYNCDISK` refers to the block device of the physical disk backing `$SYNCDIR`.
 It is also assumed that `verify.fio` has been generated using `make verify.fio` and both `verify.fio` and `write.fio` from this directory have been copied to `~/` on both hosts.

+Some steps of the scenario will require waiting until synchronization of previously written data completes.
+How exactly this is done, depends on the underlying synchronization mechanism.
+For unison, it involves checking that disk io of the synced-to disk sinks to negligible levels, checking the log for inactivity and comparing the number of files on both synchronized systems.

 ## Benchmark scenarios

 ### Scenario 1: Writing on one side, reading on the other, working connection